 When searching for an inspirational quote, one need look no further than the wisdom of the ancient Greek philosophers.
-The insights these men shared with the world resonate even in our modern times today, and will live forever our consciousness.
+The insights these men shared with the world resonate even in our modern times today and will live forever in our consciousness.

 Let’s take a look at some of the best quotes by some of the most famous Greek philosophers, which are sure to make you reflect on life’s many issues, and maybe even change the way you think.

 The wisdom and quotes of ancient Greek philosopher Aristotle